Jeffrey-S-Smith/Jeffrey-S-Smith/README.md

 🌱 I’m currently learning Azure and AWS

-- 📄 Certificate in Advanced Software Development with Javascript from Code Fellows.
+- <a href="https://www.freeiconspng.com/img/10301">Certificate in Advanced Software Development with Javascript from Code Fellows.</a>

 - 📄 Associate Degree of Information Technology

 💻 Interested in fullstack development.